 Manual Review

-To ensure the secure release and stability of an application, you can enable the manual review feature.
-After you enable this feature, the pipeline is blocked in this phase until the manual review is approved.
-Subsequent processes are performed only after the changes are approved.
+To ensure the secure release and stability of an application, you can enable the Manual Review task.
+After you enable this task, the pipeline is blocked at this node until the manual review is complete.
+Subsequent operations are performed only after the changes are manually approved.
 Otherwise, the pipeline is terminated.
 By default, this task is disabled.
 You must manually enable this task.

 Build and Deploy